zuri-training/Team-118-Col-Films/README.md

 ## License {license}

 The code is MIT licensed.
-To understand your rights, privileges and limitations better, please referr to the [LICENSE](LICENSE "License File").
+To understand your rights, privileges and limitations better, please refer to the [LICENSE](LICENSE "License File").

 ## Thanks & Credits {credits}